 - Historic Textiles in the collection of the Huron County Museum, Piecework Magazine, July / August 2016

-I am a member of my local Knit & Natter group, of Upper Canada Fibreshed, the Canadian Guild of Knitters and CraftOntario.
-If you have an heirloom needlework item you’d like to share or have the pattern researched and perhaps recreated, please feel free to send a photo or stop in with your vintage textile and visit me at the FACTS gallery in Blyth.
+I am a member of my local Knit & Natter group, of Upper Canada Fibreshed, and the Canadian Guild of Knitters.
+If you have an heirloom needlework item you’d like to share or have the pattern researched and perhaps recreated, please feel free to send me a photo.

 I have discovered that needlework is a journey and not necessarily a destination.
 Each new fibre artist that I meet and share ideas with or each new stitching technique that I learn encourages me further along this path of needlework stitching discovery.

-Stitch Revival Studio is a way for me to share what I am learning.
+Stitch Revival Studio is a way for me to share my journey.
 Thank you so much for stopping by!

 You must be logged in to post a comment.